the-other-mariana/cylf/README.md

 ./merger -i <FOLDER_NAME_WITH_PARTS> -f <OUT_FILE_NAME.EXT>
 ```

 depending on the action you want to do.
+Notice that `<FOLDER_NAME_WITH_PARTS>` is just the name of the folder, not the path.

 ## Windows 10